QubitPi/leadership-blogs/src/content/posts/causality/index.md

 [construct notions](https://en.wikipedia.org/wiki/Causal_structure) of time and space

 Kant primarily discusses the concept of cause and effect in the _Division One - Book II - Section III - 3.B.
-Second Analogy his "Critique of Pure Reason".
+Second analogy__ of his "Critique of Pure Reason".

 Buddhist Philosophy
 -------------------